tpizzico59/koup-take-home/README.md

 pip install -r requirements.txt

 # Configure environment
-# Copy contents of .env.example into a .env file at the root of the repo
+# Copy contents of .env.example into a .env file
 # Edit .env: Add OPENAI_API_KEY and DATABASE_URL.
 # **NOTE: On mac, user is probably the output of whoami command if postgres user not set.